 - As the innovator of the original doctorate in nursing practice, Case Western Reserve's Frances Payne Bolton School of Nursing is the foremost leader in DNP education

-- Our program is flexible in meeting the needs of distance education students, with an innovative executive format and cohort program that has partnerships with several academic institutions and hospitals around the country
+- Our program is flexible in meeting the needs of distance education students, with an innovative executive format and cohort program that has partnerships with academic institutions and hospitals around the country

 - DNP students choose one of two elective sequences that expand the focus of their leadership: practice leadership and educational leadership